NTP09/Hangman/README.md

 Once logged in:

 - You can log out of your account by clicking the "Login" button, which will provide options to logout or return to the Home Page.

+## Admin Page
+- View all words in the database.
+- Access a table displaying players' top scores.

 ## Visual Aspect